Golden Triangle Mall: Anchor history

-The mall's anchors include Barnes & Noble, Dillard's, Fitness Connection, JCPenney, H&M, and Ross Dress for Less, with 3 vacant anchors last occupied by Macy's,Conns Home Plus,AndSears.Conns Home Plus And Floor And Decor was formally sears Macy's was formerly Montgomery Ward until 2001, then Foley's from 2003 to 2006.
+The mall's anchors include Barnes & Noble, Dillard's, Fitness Connection, JCPenney, H&M, and Ross Dress for Less, with 3 vacant anchors last occupied by Macy's, Conns Home Plus, and Sears.
+Conns Home Plus And Floor And Decor was formally Sears and Macy's was formerly Montgomery Ward until 2001, then Foley's from 2003 to 2006.
 Fitness Connection was formally occupied by H.J.
 Wilson which became Service Merchandise when the Wilson chain was sold and later became DSW, while Ross was previously a Bealls and the Dillard's Men's store was Russell's until 1989.
 An interior United Artists Golden Triangle 5 theatre opened on March 17, 1995 with the outparcel theater closing on March 26, 2000 at the end of its lease.

 In March 2015, it was announced that clothing store H&M would be establishing a 23,000-square-foot store in the mall later in the year.

 Sometime in between June 2015 and April 2017, the Dillard's Men's store would close from public access.

 On May 31, 2018, it was announced that Sears would be closing as part of a plan to close 72 stores nationwide.
 The store closed on September 2, 2018.

 In August 2019, DSW announced they would not be renewing the lease on their 55,606 space opting to move to a space in Denton Crossing West.
 The space was then leased by Fitness Connection which opened in April 2020.